 b.
 (3 points).
-The extent that a connection has been established between the project and the community's Consolidated Plan,
+The extent that a connection has been established between the project and the community's Consolidated Plan, Analysis of Impediments to Fair Housing Choice (AI) or other planning document that analyzes fair housing issues and is prepared by a local planning or similar organization.

-Analysis of Impediments to Fair Housing Choice (AI) or other planning document that analyzes fair housing issues and is prepared by a local planning or similar organization.
+3. Rating Factor 3: Soundness of

-3. Rating Factor 3: Soundness of Approach (45 Points)
+Approach (45 Points).

-This factor addresses the quality and effectiveness of your proposal and the extent to which you involved elderly persons, including elderly minority persons, in the development of the application and will involve them in the development and operation of the project, and whether you have undertaken activities that will remove barriers to affordable housing within the community where the proposed project will be located.
+This factor addresses the quality and effectiveness of your proposal and the extent to which you involved elderly persons, including elderly minority persons, in the development of the application and will involve them in the development and operation of the project, whether the jurisdiction in which your project will be located has undertaken successful efforts to remove regulatory barriers to affordable housing, and whether you will promote energy efficiency in the design and operation of the proposed housing.
 There must be a clear relationship between your proposed design, proposed activities, the community's needs and purposes of the program funding for your application to receive points for this factor.
-Submit information responding to this factor in accordance with Application Submission Requirements in Exhibits 3(f), 3(j), 4(c)(i), 4(d)(iii), 4(d)(v), 4(d)(vi) and 5 of Section IV.B. of this program section of the SuperNOFA.
+Submit information responding to this factor in accordance with Application Submission Requirements in Exhibits 3(f), 3(j), 4(c)(i), 4(c)(ii), 4(c)(iii), 4(d)(iii), 4(d)(v), 4(d)(vi), 5, and 8(k) of Section IV.B. of this program section of the SuperNOFA.
 In evaluating this factor, HUD will consider the following: